ecs-hk/debian-bastion/README.md

 ## Bastion host deployment

 **Important**: after running the Ansible playbook as specified below, do not disconnect from the system, or you will be locked out.
 Instead:
-1. complete all the steps that follow in this section
+1. complete all the steps that follow in this deployment section
 2. test a new SSH session without disconnecting from the current one

 Only disconnect from the system after verifying that you can still SSH in.